microsoft/binskim/docs/BinSkimRules.md

 #### `Warning`: Warning

-'{0}' was compiled with incremental linking enabled, which inflates binary size and can reduce performance.
+'{0}' appears to be compiled as release but enables incremental linking, increasing binary size and further compromising runtime performance by preventing enabling maximal code optimization.

-#### `NonReleaseBuild`: Pass
+#### `NonReleaseBuild`: NotApplicable

-'{0}' was not compiled as release, skipping performance checks
+'{0}' was not evaluated for check '{1}' as the analysis is not relevant based on observed metadata: {2}.

 ---